Become A Game Master

 Know the Game

-It’s important for players to understand the game’s setting and its mechanics.
-It’s even more important for you as the GM.
 To become a game master you don’t need to have all the answers in your head, but you do need to understand the major elements of the game world and the core mechanics.
 Know how character capabilities are defined, how challenges and conflicts are resolved, and what tools the game provides you as a game master.

 - Attempt to sneak past a guard